SPEACS-2 Communication Skills Training

 This program has been reviewed and meets the criteria for one hour of Continuing Education.
-The Ohio State University College of Nursing (OH-027/9/1/15) is an approved provider of continuing nursing education by the Ohio Nurses Association (OBN-001-91), an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-This continuing education program will be available until December 3, 2015.
+The Ohio State University College of Nursing is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
 You may complete the program without CE credit by moving directly to the modules.
 Click on the blue square slide to start.

 Interactive Learning Modules